curl/everything-curl/http-post.md

 make sure you can have Wireshark extract your TLS private key from your browser.
 See the Wireshark documentation for details on doing that.

-### Javascript and forms
+### JavaScript and forms

-A very common mitigation against automated "agents" or scripts using curl is to have the page with the HTML form use Javascript to set values of some input fields, usually one of the hidden ones.
-Often, there's some Javascript code that executes on page load or when the submit button is pressed which sets a magic value that the server then can verify before it considers the submission to be valid.
+A very common mitigation against automated "agents" or scripts using curl is to have the page with the HTML form use JavaScript to set values of some input fields, usually one of the hidden ones.
+Often, there's some JavaScript code that executes on page load or when the submit button is pressed which sets a magic value that the server then can verify before it considers the submission to be valid.

-You can usually work around that by just reading the Javascript code and redoing that logic in your script.
+You can usually work around that by just reading the JavaScript code and redoing that logic in your script.
 Using the above mentioned tricks to check exactly what a browser sends is then also a good help.